Entropic Optimal Transport Eigenmaps for Nonlinear Alignment and Joint Embedding of High-Dimensional Datasets: The method, spectral properties, and interpretations

 \subsection{The case of $t=0$: inter-data Laplacian eigenmaps}

 For the case of $t=0$, we interpret our approach as an inter-data variant of Laplacian eigenmaps~\cite{belkin2003laplacian}.
-In Laplacian eigenmaps, the points of a single dataset are mapped to the embedding space according to the pairwise affinities between the points in the ambient space.
-Specifically, the embedded data points are obtained from the leading eigenvectors of the graph Laplacian constructed from the affinity matrix.
-In what follows, we show that our proposed embedding solves an optimal data alignment problem closely related to the one solved by Laplacian eigenmaps for a single dataset.
+We show that our proposed embedding solves an optimal data alignment problem closely related to the one solved by Laplacian eigenmaps for a single dataset.
 We then establish that our embedding can be obtained from the eigenvectors of a certain \textit{inter-data graph Laplacian}.
-We characterize the properties of this graph Laplacian to obtain useful interpretations and insights on our approach.
+We characterize the properties of this graph Laplacian to obtain useful interpretations of our approach.

-Our first result states that our proposed method aligns two datasets optimally in the embedding space according to the pairwise affinities measured by the EOT plan in the ambient space.
-In particular, we show that the low-dimensional embedded datasets $\widetilde{\mathcal{X}}$ and $\widetilde{\mathcal{Y}}$ achieve the minimal transport cost in $ \mathbb{R}^q$ under the transport plan $W$ from~\eqref{eq: W and K def} and the constraints that the coordinates of each embedded dataset have zero means, unit variances, and are pairwise uncorrelated (orthogonal).
+We begin by showing that our proposed method aligns two datasets optimally in the embedding space according to the pairwise affinities encoded by $W$.
+In particular, the low-dimensional embedded datasets $\widetilde{\mathcal{X}}$ and $\widetilde{\mathcal{Y}}$ achieve the minimal transport cost in $ \mathbb{R}^q$ under the transport plan $W$ from~\eqref{eq: W and K def} and the constraints that the coordinates of each embedded dataset have zero means, unit variances, and are pairwise uncorrelated (orthogonal).
 Concretely, consider the objective function

 for $\mathcal{X}^{'} = \{x_1^{'},\ldots,x_m^{'}\}\subset \mathbb{R}^q$ and $\mathcal{Y}^{'} = \{y_1^{'},\ldots,y_n^{'}\}\subset \mathbb{R}^q$, with $q\leq m-1$, and the constraints